ansys/scade-apitools/README.rst

 Installing Pyscade apitools in developer mode allows you to modify the source and enhance it.
+This mode is not compatible with Python 3.4.

 Before contributing to the project, please refer to the `PyAnsys Developer's guide`_.
 You will need to follow these steps: